 During the Tang dynasty, Springtime court entertainments involved the recitation of poetry and the playing of new music.

 Play/listen to new music.
 Let your hair down.
 Wear green.

 During this time of the year, it is best to practice a steady amount of modest exercise, rather than large amounts (or even small bursts) of strenuous exercise.
 Making yourself tired disperses the yang.
 We want to increase our exercise this time of year, but not to the point where we are sweaty, and gasping for breath.
 If we tire ourselves out, we drive off yang.
-When we get a second wind, the second wind comes from too deep inside, and depletes us.
+When we get a second wind, the second wind comes from too deep inside and depletes us.
 We want to only exercise surface yang, rather than delving into any sort of deep yang arousal.

-Eat fresh food that matures quickly, like green onion, asparagus and fresh herbs.
-In the botanical world, there is not yet much to harvest during spring equinox, except for green herbs.
+Eat fresh food that matures quickly, like green onion, asparagus, and fresh herbs.
+In the botanical world, there is not yet much to harvest during the spring equinox, except for green herbs.
 Incorporating fresh herbs into our meals is a yummy and flavorful way to bring the season's bourgeoning freshness to more mature nourishing winter foods.

 To deepen your experience of harmonizing with this seasonal shift with your personal health goals, I recommend embarking on my Reiki Training.